kjeelani/HAM10000-multiclassifcation/README.md

 # Overview
 This repository contains a CNN model used to classify seven different types of skin cancers based on the HAM-10000 dataset.
 The model was made in Keras and saved in the models folder for anyone's use.

+# Downloading Dataset
+The current repository contains an **empty** folder named _data_.
+The data folder is empty due to Github's recommendation to keep repositories less than 1GB.
+Therefore one will have to download the full HAM10000 dataset seperately.
+The process for doing so is as follows:

+1.)
+Go to the dataset's [webpage](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T).
+2.)
+Click "Access Dataset" and download as an original zip file 3.)
+Extract the zip file for the images.
+The images may be in two seperate folders.
+Transfer all files from both folders to the _data_ folder

 # Loading the Model
 ```python3
 from keras.models import model_from_json